smarkm/askAnyWhere/readme.md

 # Ask AnyWhere

-# Ask AnyWhere (AAW) - Empower Your Selected Text with Instant Actions
+# Empower Your Selected Text with Instant Actions

 Ask AnyWhere (AAW) transforms how you interact with text on the web.
 Seamlessly enhance your productivity with this powerful Chrome extension that unlocks a suite of actions based on the text you select on any website.